Dimensioning:To approx. 10% of the connected surface

 Primarily natural bioswales require different kinds of maintenance.
-Whereas bioswales sown with grass mixtures need mowing at least once every fortnight, more natural bioswales demand less routine maintenance but more attention in terms of litter.
-[Boogaard et al., 2003]
+Whereas bioswales sown with grass mixtures need mowing at least once every week in the growing season (26 times a year), more natural bioswales demand less routine maintenance but more attention in terms of litter.
+Boogaard et al., 2003

 Bioswales are an excellent instrument for improving urban water systems.
 A properly designed bioswale system buffers rainwater and allows it to infiltrate; this minimises overflow, improves the quality of surface water and prevents the ground from drying out.
 In periods of groundwater flooding, bioswales can serve as drainage systems.

 Districts with bioswale systems have green-blue veins running through them that can help reduce heat stress.
 That effect can be enhanced by planting carefully selected vegetation along the bioswales.

 Water surfaces and areas of vegetation have a small positive impact on air quality, in particular by binding particulate matter.